 - The APVMA welcomes feedback on its pre-application assistance service.

-- You will receive a feedback form when your request is finalised to give you an opportunity to tell us about your experience.
+- You will receive a link to a feedback form when your request is finalised to give you an opportunity to tell us about your experience.

 - Feedback assists us with continual improvement of the pre-application assistance process.